And for those of you tuning in, expecting to hear Rush today, Rush is recovering from a coal and he'll be in tomorrow.

 Now, so, ladies and gentlemen, the word democracy appears nowhere in the two most fundamental documents of our nation, namely the Declaration of Independence and the United States Constitution.

-And matter of fact, if you read the Constitution, which I'm going to make as an assignment, Article 4, Section 4 guarantees, quote, to every state in this Union a Republican form of government.
+And matter of fact, if you read the Constitution, which I'm going to make as an assignment, Article 4, Section 4 guarantees, quote, to every state in this union a Republican form of government.

-Does our pledge of allegiance to the flag say to the democracy for which it stands?
+If you don't feel like reading those documents, just ask yourself, does our pledge of allegiance to the flag say to the democracy for which it stands, or to the republic for which it stands?

 Should she have named it, or did she make a mistake?